stammler/Code_Coffee_LRZ_Resources/README.md

 For more information (e.g. interactive parallel processing) please follow this [link](https://doku.lrz.de/display/PUBLIC/Running+serial+jobs+on+the+Linux-Cluster#RunningserialjobsontheLinuxCluster-InteractiveSLURMshell).
 Also, have a look at the [policies for interactive jobs](https://doku.lrz.de/display/PUBLIC/Resource+limits+for+serial+jobs+on+Linux+Cluster#ResourcelimitsforserialjobsonLinuxCluster-Policiesforinteractivejobs).

 ## Chapter 7: Cloud computing

+The LRZ also offers cloud computing options where you can configure and run your own virtual machine.
+For details, see [this notebook](chapter7_cloud_computing/compute_cloud_tutorial.ipynb).

 ## Chapter 8: Computing workshops at the LRZ